BobbyJoeCool/Python-Projects/Inventory Management Project/README.md

 The rest of the screen will house the actual GUI.
 Upon opening, a login screen will display (which will come back if the user logs out).

-Once the user logs in, the Warehouse WOrker Functions tab will automatically open
+Once the user logs in, the Warehouse Worker Functions tab will automatically open

 Warehouse Worker Functions
 - PIP